 - AY 205.
 Horse Science.
 Feeding and management practices in horse care and production.
 Two lectures; two-hour lab.
-(3) - AY 300.
+(3) - AY 220.
+Animal Handling.
+Proficiency in care, handling, and routine procedures for large livestock animals, with an emphasis on student and animal safety.
+One two-hour lab.
+(1) - AY 300.
 Domestic Animal Anatomy and Physiology.
 Detailed investigations into the anatomy and physiology of domestic animals, including the skeletal, muscular, cardiovascular, respiratory, digestive, and nervous systems.
 Two lectures; two-hour lab.
 Prerequisite: AY 101 or AY 102.
 (3) - AY 304.
 Principles of Animal Nutrition.
 General introduction and history of nutrition for animals and man; general functions, deficiencies and toxicities of the six classes of nutrients (water, protein, carbohydrates, lipids, minerals and vitamins); general digestion, absorption, utilization and excretion of these classes of nutrients in cattle, sheep, swine and horses.
-Two lectures; two-hour lab.
-Prerequisites: AY 101/001.
+Two lectures: two-hour lab.
+Prerequisites: AY 101/105.
 (3) - AY 305.
 Advanced Horse Science.
 Advanced management practices in horse care, feeding, and reproduction.
 Two lectures; two-hour lab.
 (3) - AY 311.
 Animal Breeding.
 The application and principles of animal genetics and reproduction for the improvement of farm animals.
 Two lectures; two-hour lab.
-Prerequisite: AY 101/001.
+Prerequisite: AY 101/105.
+(3) - AY 350.
+Animal Reproduction.
+Physiological approach to reproductive processes in farm animals.
+Study includes anatomy, endocrinology, estrous cycles, egg and sperm physiology, fertilization, gestation, parturition, and reproductive technologies.
+Prerequisite: AY 101.
 (3) - AY 360.
 Animal Immunization and Disease.
 Study of farm animals' infectious and non-infectious diseases, their parasites and parasitic diseases, with overview of immunology and pharmacology.
+(3) - AY 375.
+Animal Breed Improvement.
+Fundamental principles of cellular, population and quantitative genetics applied in selection and mating systems to make improvement in farm animals.
+Prerequisite: AY 101.
 (3) - AY 405.
 Beef Production.
 Breeding, feeding, and management of purebred and commercial cattle.
-Two lectures; two-hour lab.
+Two lectures: two-hour lab.
 Prerequisite: AY 304.
+(3) - AY 440.
+Advanced Beef Production.
+Advanced study of beef production and management.
+Emphasis on the application of current business and management to improve the efficiency of beef production.
+Prerequisite: AY 405.
 (3)